 I’ve always wondered why people aren’t losing weight by consuming these “calorie-free” products.
 I’ve had clients who normally drink a 12-pack of soda each day, make a complete switch to diet soda, yet don’t lose a single pound.
 There have been theories relating psychology, claiming that consuming foods said to be lower in calories subconsciously cause us to consume more of others later.
-I can see this: I mean, how can one ever be satisfied with a half cup serving of “fat-free” ice cream?
+I can see the reason for this.
+I mean, how can one ever be satisfied with a half cup serving of “fat-free” ice cream?
 Something about all of this never seemed to add up for me.
-This newer research suggesting that there may be more to metabolism than the calories in/calories out energy balance model seems to make sense.
-It also makes sense that ingesting chemical compounds interferes with your body’s metabolism, causing it to run slower than usual, which is why people aren’t losing weight like these products promise.
+This research suggesting that there may be more to metabolism than the calories in/calories out energy balance model seems to make sense.
+It also makes sense that ingesting chemical compounds interferes with your body’s metabolism, causing it to run slower than usual, which is why we aren’t losing weight like these products promise.

 So what should we do with the mix of information?
-Until we have definite answers about these additives, here are five of my top recommendations: